-As recreational marijuana is set to be legalized across Canada as of July 1, 2018, landlords are fighting for the right to prohibit smoking and growing marijuana in rental units.
+As recreational marijuana is set to be legalized across Canada, landlords are fighting for the right to prohibit smoking and growing marijuana in rental units.
 According to proposed federal legislation, Canadians will be legally permitted to possess and smoke cannabis in their homes and may grow up to four plants for personal use.

 Individual provinces and territories will be responsible for regulating the sale and distribution of cannabis along with determining where it can be consumed.
 In BC, landlords are calling for the provincial government to follow the lead of Quebec and ban growing in private homes for recreational use.
 LandlordBC, a professional association that represents owners and managers of rental housing, is lobbying for provincial legislation to ban smoking cannabis in rental housing altogether.